 - Agri-Fishery Arts Strand– The first strand under the TVL Track is the Agri-Fishery Arts Strand.
 The skills taught here are those that can be used in the agriculture and aquaculture field.
 Examples of lessons to be learned are rubber production, food processing, and such.

 - Industrial Arts Strand– The third strand is the Industrial Arts Strand.
-When you want to know about carpentry, electrical repairs, driving and welding, the Industrial Arts strand offers a good curriculum.
+When you want to know about carpentry, electrical repairs, driving, and welding, the Industrial Arts strand offers a good curriculum.

 Arts and Design Track

 And the last track is the Sports Track.
 If you excel in sports, whatever it may be, then you would enjoy it here.
-You will be able to learn concepts on positive attitude, teamwork and competitiveness because this teaches you about how sports management and leadership work in this type of setting.
+You will be able to learn concepts on positive attitude, teamwork, and competitiveness because this teaches you about how sports management and leadership work in this type of setting.
 There will be subjects on human anatomy and physiology, plus you will also learn first aid.
-Whether or not your end goal is to become a professional athlete, trainer, P.E. teacher, instructors, game officials or anything under the field of sports, the Sports track has a curriculum that equips you with the knowledge you would need to prepare you for the future.
+Whether or not your end goal is to become a professional athlete, trainer, P.E. teacher, instructor, game officials, or anything under the field of sports, the Sports track has a curriculum that equips you with the knowledge you would need to prepare you for the future.

 Which Track is Best for You?

-Now that you’ve been given a broad overview of the tracks offered in senior high school, it is time to get into the process of decision making.
+Now that you’ve been given a broad overview of the tracks offered in senior high school, it is time to get into the process of decision-making.
 What track would you want to take?
 To help you in this, ask yourself the important questions.
 You may ask yourself the following questions:

 “What are the subjects do I excel at and enjoy?”

 Look back at the past few years you’ve had in junior high school and try to determine which subjects were you good at and liked.
-By doing so, you are able to have a clearer image of what field you’d want to work in and possibly, what specific profession or job you see yourself taking.
+By doing so, you can have a clearer image of what field you’d want to work in and possibly, what specific profession or job you see yourself taking.
 For example, if numbers and computing is a forte of yours, then you might want to consider taking STEM.

 “How do I spend my free time?”

 Your most liked subjects are not your only determinants.
 Think about what is it that you do when you have some free time on your hands.
 Your interests and hobbies can also help in deciding what track and strand would suit you best.
 You can be into sports, arts, music, inventing, and many more.
 These things you do during your free time might actually be what you might want to do professionally in the future.
-As bizarre as this sound, by connecting your interests and hobbies to your decision, you’ll have an easier time choosing.
+As bizarre as this sounds, by connecting your interests and hobbies to your decision, you’ll have an easier time choosing.
 And you are sure to find a track where your interests fit in.